sbt/sbt-unidoc/README.md

 how to unify scaladoc
 ---------------------

-1. Add `unidocSettings` to your root project's settings.
+1. Enable `ScalaUnidocPlugin` in your root project's settings.

 Note: If one of your subprojects is defining def macros, add `scalacOptions in (ScalaUnidoc, unidoc) += "-Ymacro-no-expand"` to the root project's setting to temporary halt the macro expansion.